Approximation and Convergence of Large Atomic Congestion Games

 Informally, a \emph{congestion game} is played over a set of resources whose costs depend on the mass of players using the resource.
 Each player chooses a subset of resources among the allowed subsets, seeking to achieve the minimum possible cost.
-Throughout this paper we consider a fixed finite set of resources $\edges$, where each $\edge\in\edges$ is associated with a weakly increasing continuous cost function $\cost_{\edge}:\R_+\to \R_+$.
-We also fix a finite set of types $\types$ where each type $\type\in\types$ is associated with a set of feasible actions $\actions_{\type}\subseteq 2^{\edges}$, which describes the pure strategies.
+Throughout this paper we consider a finite set of resources $\mathscr{E}$, where each $e\in\mathscr{E}$ is associated with a weakly increasing continuous cost function $c_{e}:\mathbb{N}_+\to \mathbb{N}_+$.
+We also fix a finite set of types $\mathscr{T}$ where each type $t\in\mathscr{T}$ is associated with a set of feasible actions $\mathscr{S}_{t}\subseteq 2^{\mathscr{E}}$, which describes the pure strategies.

 To name a standard example of a congestion game, routing games capture the topology of a network structure.
-Games of this family are defined over the set of edges of a finite graph, encoded by $\edges$, and the set of \ac{OD} pairs, encoded by $\types$.
-The set of actions $\actions_{\type}$ contains the feasible paths for the \ac{OD} pair representing type $t$, and the costs $c_{e}(\argdot)$ represent the delays when traversing an edge $e$.
+These games are defined over the set of edges of a finite graph, encoded by $\mathscr{E}$, and the set of OD pairs, encoded by $\mathscr{T}$.
+The set of actions $\mathscr{S}_{t}$ contains the feasible paths for the OD pair representing type $t$, and the costs $c_{e}(\argdot)$ represent the delays when traversing an edge $e$.

 The structural objects